-Taunton Prep and Pre-Prep Schools are diverse communities based upon mutual respect.
-The Schools are committed to creating and sustaining a safe, positive and inclusive environment for all pupils, staff and parents/carers.
+Taunton Nursery and Pre-Prep School is a diverse community based upon mutual respect.
+The School is committed to creating and sustaining a safe, positive and inclusive environment for all pupils, staff and parents/carers.
 We believe that all the members of our community have the right to be protected from bullying and abusive behaviour.

-There is absolutely no place for bullying at Taunton Prep and Pre-Prep Schools.
+There is absolutely no place for bullying at Taunton Nursery and Pre-Prep School.
 Both physical and emotional bullying have the potential to cause psychological damage and will not be tolerated.